TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 So now there is a restriction given the fact that the function is one-one.
 This means that the total number of functions that are possible is
 $$(2^n)!$$
 Let there be a function $F$ that is keyed.
+It is called a keyed permutation if the length of the inputs and the lengths of the outputs are all equal.
+If the length of the key is also the same, then it is also known as a **length-preserving keyed function**.